-- Year 7 students who have missed the dTpa vaccination can only receive free vaccines whilst they are in Year 7.
+- Year 7 students who have missed the dTpa vaccination can only receive the free vaccine whilst they are in Year 7.
 If vaccination is not possible, free catch up vaccination is available at the GP for children aged 10-19 years.

 Adverse Events Following Immunisation (AEFI)